 Bike the Trail Library to Library utilizes one of our area’s most prominent assets—the Rock Island Trail.
 There are currently five participating libraries on the trail system—Toulon Public Library, Wyoming Public Library, Lillie M. Evans Library, Dunlap Public Library, and Peoria Heights Public Library—and we are cooperating to:

 - Provide bike repair stations at or by all five of the participating libraries

 - Educate Trail users about the resources our libraries have to offer

 - Develop online resources for trail users

-Four of the participating libraries are installing bike repair stations to assist trail users with minor bike repairs during their rides.
-As of 9/26/18 the repair stations and air pumps have been installed at the Toulon Public Library, the Lillie M. Evans Library in Princeville, and the Dunlap Public Library.
+As of September 2018, bike repair stations and air pumps have been installed at the Toulon Public Library, the Lillie M. Evans Library in Princeville, and the Dunlap Public Library.
 The Wyoming repair station has been installed at the Rock Island Depot.
 These repair stations were provided through our generous sponsors.
 Sponsors include: the Friends of the Rock Island Trail, Bike Peoria and Zeller Electric.